learn-co-curriculum/java-while-loops/README.md

   condition again to see if it should re-enter the loop.
 - Notice how we prompt the user again in the `while` loop as well.
 This is so we can continue checking to see if the conditional is true.
-  - In this case, we can refer to the `userNumber` variable as a **sentinel value**.
+  - In this case, we are checking to see if the `userNumber` variable is ever set to a negative number.
+Once the user enters a negative number, it exits out of the loop.
+The negative number entered can be referred to as a **sentinel value**.
 A sentinel value is a value that is used to terminate a loop and stop getting inputs.
 It serves as the exit out of the `while` loop.
     In our example, it also indicates that the user is done entering values.